damayanthiHerath/leaf-disease-classification/README.md

 ## Introduction

 This is a research project.
-We are focusing on developing system to detect the leaf diseases in local vegetable plants with fine tuned models.
+We are focusing on use of deep learning for plant leaf disease detection in a local context.

 ## Advisors